academe/OmniPay-Payone/README.md

 The Front end API also has a notification handler for receiving the payment results and captured user information from the PAYONE servers.

+### Shop and Access API Versions

+A payment portal is set up on PAYONE as one of two versions:

+* Shop
+* Access

+The `Shop` portal version is used for one-off payments.
+The `Access` portal version is used for subscriptions, invoicing, continuous renewals and services.
+Some of the payment methods are available just to the `Shop` version and some are available just to the `Access` version.
+Some methods are available to both versions, but accept slightly different sets of parameters.

+For now, this package will deal with the `Shop` version only.
+However, the naming of classes and services will allow for `Access` version methods to be added later if required.

 ### Extended Items (Order Lines)

 The PAYONE API supports two additional item properties that must be completed (`id` and `vat`).
 Since the OmniPay v2